Azure-Samples/azure-spring-apps-multi-region/docs/install-test.md

 ## 5. Test your setup

-You can test your setup by going to your app through your Front door URL in the browser.
+You can test your setup by going to your app through your Front door hostname in the browser.
+The hostname is part of the Terraform output.
 You should see the "Hurray~Your app is up and running!" page.

 ## 6. Extra: Deploying the Spring Petclinic application